 What is Carbon Fiber?

-CFRP Composites: A Building Block for Efficiency
+Carbon Fiber Composites: Building Blocks for Efficiency

 Jobs from Carbon Fiber

-CFRP composite jobs will be in both large and small companies, which will create a demand for workers to design new end uses for materials, engineer more efficient manufacturing techniques, and manufacture the composite material.
+Jobs associated with carbon fiber are available at both large and small companies, which will create a demand for workers to design new end uses for materials, engineer more efficient manufacturing techniques, and manufacture the composite material.
 CFRP manufacturing is a sophisticated process, mostly done by technicians.
 Techniques to master include wet layup, resin infusion, laminating, cutting, trimming, and drilling.
 Knowledge in areas such as measurement, math, mechanics, fluid power and dynamics, electrical systems, chemistry, manufacturing processes and control, and lean manufacturing are key for industry professionals.